 FINAL: LSU baseball dominates Toledo, 8-1

-BATON ROUGE - LSU Tiger baseball dominated the Toledo Rockets on Friday night as starting pitcher Zack Hess stuck out 13 batters en route to a 8-1 win at Alex Box Stadium.
+BATON ROUGE - LSU Tiger baseball dominated the Toledo Rockets on Friday night as starting pitcher Zack Hess struck out 13 batters en route to an 8-1 win at Alex Box Stadium.

 LSU hitters staked Hess to an early 3-0 lead and the Tiger pitcher responded.
 Hess followed up on his first Friday night start from a week ago with a dominating effort against the Rockets by throwing seven innings, allowing one run on six hits and walking zero.